Think saying “I do” is going to be the most emotional moment in your wedding?

 – Check the hall itself.
 Where will you put the DJ , the cake table, the coffee service?
 Are there coat racks for your guests?
 Is a sound system available?
 Is there an “tie-in” fee to bring your own entertainment ?

 – Check out the parking.
 Is it ample?
 Is it paved, or can it get muddy in the case of rain?
-Is there handicap access?
+Is there access for anyone with a disability?